baorv/l5-tabler/README.md

 ...
 ```

-If Laravel < 5.5, Add providers to list of providers in config/app.php
+If Laravel < 5.5, Add a provider to the list of providers in `config/app.php`

 ```php
 ...